Jonathan Baumbach: Life and career

-Baumbach was born to a Jewish family in Brooklyn, the son of Ida Helen (Zackheim), a teacher, and Harold M. Baumbach, a painter and academic.
-His father's disdain for earning tenure at the University of Iowa and various other schools resulted in him moving every year for the first six years of Jonathan's life “looking for a new place to paint."
+Baumbach was born to a Jewish family in Brooklyn, the son of Ida Helen (née Zackheim), a teacher, and Harold M. Baumbach, a painter and academic.
+His father's disdain for earning tenure at the University of Iowa and various other schools resulted in him moving every year for the first six years of Jonathan's life "looking for a new place to paint."

 He received a B.A. in English from Brooklyn College in 1955.
 Baumbach also earned an M.F.A. in playwriting from Columbia University in 1956 and a Ph.D. in English from Stanford University in 1961.
 Following two years of service in the United States Army, from 1956 to 1958, he was an instructor of English at Stanford (1958–1960) before holding assistant professorships at Ohio State University (1961–1964) and New York University (1964–1966).
 He returned to Brooklyn College as an associate professor in 1966 and was promoted to full professor in 1969.
 From 1975 to 2001, he was director of the College's M.F.A. fiction program.
-He also held visiting professorships at the University of Washington (1979-1980), Princeton University (1990-1991) and Brown University (1994).
+He also held visiting professorships at the University of Washington (1979–1980), Princeton University (1990–1991) and Brown University (1994).
 During the late 1950s, he was a contributor to Film Culture magazine before publishing two novels and a monograph on American fiction in the 1960s.

 Having had his third novel rejected 32 times, he and Peter Spielberg founded the author-run publishing house Fiction Collective in 1974; one of the first titles published was Baumbach's Reruns.
 Later reorganized as FC2, the collective has since published many emerging writers (including Russell Banks and Mark Leyner) and does so currently through the University of Alabama Press.
 Although he remained a board member, Baumbach's own involvement as writer with FC2 finished when the collective rejected his novel B in 2002; it was ultimately published elsewhere.
 Following Reruns, he published nine additional novels, several collections of short fiction and his collected film criticism.

 In the 1970s and early 1980s, Baumbach was film critic for Partisan Review.
 He twice chaired the National Society of Film Critics.

 Baumbach was married four times: his first marriage, to, Naomi Miller, was brief and annulled; his second and third marriages, to Ellie Berkman and Georgia Brown, ended in divorce; his fourth marriage, to New York Times arts editor Annette Grant, ended when she died in February 2019.
 He has four children: David Baumbach, a photographer; Nina Baumbach; filmmaker Noah Baumbach (in two of whose films he had acting roles) and Nico Baumbach, partner of Pulitzer Prize-winning playwright Annie Baker and an assistant professor of film at Columbia University.

 Baumbach died on March 28, 2019, at his home in Great Barrington, Massachusetts.